charud/depo/README.md

 Place the script depo.sh on the client from where you would like to manage the deployments depo.sh has the following options:

-- Create a new virtualhost setting and checkouts the repository using GIT
+- Setup a new virtualhost and checkout the specified repository using git

 		$ depo create [nameOfVirtualHost] [repository] [optional branch]